Cheshire East household waste recycling centres

-A household waste permit is needed each time you use a Council HWRC with any sort of van, pickup, commercial type 4x4 or a trailer over 1.5 metres (internal length).
+A household waste permit is needed each time you use a council household waste recycling centre with any sort of van, pickup, commercial type 4x4 or a trailer over 1.5 metres (internal length).
 If you arrive without a permit in one of these vehicles you will be refused entry to the centre.
 See household waste permit scheme for further information or telephone our Hotline on 0300 123 5011 between 08.30 and 17:00, Monday-Friday.

 What you can recycle at the HWRCs